 - Lavender, tea tree, patchouli, orange – to stop or prevent mastitis

-It's not hard to mix up this DIY nipple cream, and a little of it lasts for a long time.
-You can even start using this towards the end of pregnancy to help your skin tissues be healthy and flexible.
+It’s not hard to mix up this homemade nipple cream, and a little of it lasts for a long time.
 We hope it will contribute to some happy times with your baby.

 When you add essential oils it can help with specific breastfeeding issues depending on the essential oils or blend of oils that are used.
 When adding essential oils, the key is to use the cream between feedings.
 Because essential oils are absorbed or dissipate within approximately 2 hours, I apply this cream immediately after breastfeeding and don’t have to worry about any residue left by the next feeding time.